 Furthermore, NautaDutilh endorses the declaration of intent 'Diversiteit binnen de advocatuur' ('Diversity within the Bar') of the Netherlands Bar Association and signed the 'Talent to the Top' charter in 2008.
 That same year, our firm won the Sonja Boekman Prize for the most effective diversity policy.
 In 2012, NautaDutilh was proclaimed 'Best firm for Women in Business Law: Belgium, Luxembourg and The Netherlands'.
 We also actively participate in the Legal Woman of the Year awards, which Nora van Oostrom won in 2014 and Petra Zijp in 2015.

 Also in 2014, NautaDutilh launched the network 'ND Globe' (gay lesbian or bisexual employees) that aims to contribute to an explicitly inclusive work environment where all employees, regardless of sexual orientation, are given opportunities to reach their full potential.
-The network provides support, raises awareness, and strengthens NautaDutilh’s presence in the LGBT community.
-NautaDutilh is a member of Workplace Pride, the international platform for LGBT inclusion at work.
+The network provides support, raises awareness, and strengthens NautaDutilh’s presence in the LGBTI community.
+NautaDutilh is a member of Workplace Pride, the international platform for LGBTI inclusion at work.